Finance Act 2024: tax measures affecting your electric fleet

 Source : Service Public

-This new tax is calculated according to fuel type and vehicle registration date.
+This new tax is calculated on the basis of the type of fuel and the vehicle's date of entry into service.
 Electric cars are exempt.

-It mainly concerns Crit'Air 3 to 5vehicles, which are now subject to substantial financial penalties.
+It mainly concerns Crit'Air categories 3 to 5which are now subject to substantial financial penalties.

-The amount varies from 100 euros for vehicles complying with Crit Air Euro 5 and 6, compared with 20 euros previously, to 500 euros for other vehicles (Euro 4 or lower), compared with 40 euros previously.
+The amount varies between 100 euros for vehicles meeting Crit Air Euro 5 and 6, compared with 20 euros previously, and 500 euros for other vehicles (Euro 4 or lower), compared with 40 euros previously.

-Changes in automobile tax arrangements are increasingly becoming a means of pressure used by the government to encourage the greening of corporate fleets and, more broadly, to discourage the acquisition of vehicles that do not comply with environmental standards.
+Changes to vehicle tax arrangements are increasingly becoming a means of pressure used by the government to encourage the greening of company fleets and, more generally, to discourage the acquisition of vehicles that do not comply with environmental standards.

-The revision of thresholds and ceilings for greenhouse gas emissions has a significant impact on TCO. impact on fleet TCO.
-For fleet managers and decision-makers, it is becoming urgent to deploy a sustainable mobility plan.
-Over and above the resulting constraints, these operational adjustments are an opportunity to instill a more virtuous dynamic in terms of eco-responsibility, for the benefit of companies and their employees.
+The revision of thresholds and ceilings for greenhouse gas emissions has a positive impact on the environment. significant impact on fleet TCO.
+For fleet managers and decision-makers, implementing a sustainable mobility plan is becoming a matter of urgency.
+Over and above the resulting constraints, these operational adjustments are an opportunity to instil a more virtuous dynamic in terms of eco-responsibility, for the benefit of companies and their employees.

-Anticipating tax and regulatory changes with an appropriate mobility strategy offers several key advantages:
+Anticipating tax and regulatory changes with the right mobility strategy offers a number of key advantages:

-• Improved cost control: by adopting sustainable mobility solutions such as the widespread use of electric vehicles, companies can reduce the amount of taxes associated with CO2 emissions, as well as fuel and vehicle maintenance costs.
+• Improved cost control: by adopting sustainable mobility solutions such as the widespread use of electric vehicles, companies can reduce the amount of tax associated with CO2 emissions, as well as spending on fuel and vehicle maintenance.

-• Reduced environmental footprint: greening fleets is part of a corporate social responsibility (CSR) approach, and can help managers meet their commitments.
+• A smaller environmental footprint: greening fleets is part of a corporate social responsibility (CSR) approach and can help managers to meet their commitments.

-• A competitive advantage: an effective mobility strategy helps to improve a company's operational efficiency, while reinforcing its brand image with employees, suppliers and consumers.
+• A competitive advantage: an effective mobility strategy helps to improve a company's operational efficiency, while strengthening its brand image in the eyes of employees, suppliers and consumers.

-Are you looking to green your fleet or optimize your electrification strategy?
+Do you want to make your fleet greener or optimise your electrification strategy?
 Beev can support you at every stage of your fleet transition project, from choosing the right models for your business challenges to cost control, financing options and the deployment of recharging equipment.
 Make an appointment with one of our experts to define your needs and benefit from free, no-obligation advice!

 Picture of Adrien-Maxime MENSAH